P0138 2010 TOYOTA CAMRY - Oxygen Sensor Circuit High Voltage Bank 1 Sensor 2

-Labor: 1.0The cost of diagnosing the P0138 2008 TOYOTA CAMRY code is 1.0 hour of labor.
-The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
-Most auto repair shops charge between $75 and $150 per hour.
+Labor: 1.0The cost of diagnosing the P0138 2010 TOYOTA CAMRY code is 1.0 hour of labor.
+The auto repair labor rates vary by location, your vehicle's make and model, and even your engine type.
+Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 - High Fuel Consumption